Show All Answers

+If you reach a recorder and want to be contacted, please leave a call-back number and your name.
 If you prefer not to be contacted, you may also call the "Secret Witness" number, which is (650) 522-7676 and leave anonymous information.

 The San Mateo County Narcotics Task force deals with drug-related problems outside the city limits and jurisdiction of the City of San Mateo.
 If your information applies to these areas, please call them at (650) 573-3991 to leave a message.